 Working with young children is one of the most rewarding, yet challenging, career choices one can make.
 A significant challenge within the Early Childhood Education profession is the preparation and training of those who care for and teach young children.
 Young children benefit from having a nurturing caregiver, developmentally appropriate materials and activities, positive peer interactions and a safe learning environment in which they take an active role in the learning process.
 The Early Childhood Education (ECE) program is committed to preparing students to enter the field of early care and education with the skills needed to help children succeed not only in college, but in life.
-Graduates of the ECE program will be skilled in historical, philosophical and theoretical best practices to ensure they have the tools to support children's emotional, physical, language, and cognitive development in practice.
-Community Care College has partnered with the CDA Council to help support the professional development of our early care and education professionals toward achieving The Child Development Associate (CDA) CredentialTM.
-Our ECE courses will count toward the 120 professional education hours required to apply for the CDA.
+Graduates of the ECE program will be skilled in historical, philosophical, political and theoretical best practices to ensure they have the tools to support children's emotional, physical, language, and cognitive development in practice.
+Community Care College has partnered with the CDA Council to help support the professional development of our early care and education hours required to apply for the CDA.